1995–96 AEK Athens F.C. season: Overview

-Dušan Bajević managed to fit all the stars of this team in the starting eleven and built a team that in their good day seemed capable of "destroying" any domestic opponent.
 AEK played incredible football scoring 87 goals in 34 matches but finished second, behind Panathinaikos, which was much less spectacular, but proved to be slightly more substantial.
 During the second round, AEK lost much of their self-concentration as a team, due to the Bajević issue.
-The journalistic information from reports of Olympiacos, who insisted that he had agreed with Sokratis Kokkalis for his move to Olympiacos on the coming summer.
-Initially those rumors sounded like a joke on the side of AEK, however, the more the Bosnian-Greek coach did not deny them, the greater became the anxiety and insecurity in the club, in which Bajević was then worshiped as a god and the whole story affected the competitive part.
-At the same time, a big part of the issue was caused by the eccentric announcements of the idiosyncratic Michalis Trochanas, whose behavior in general was later invoked by Bajević for his eventual departure.
-The victory of Panathinaikos in April at the Olympic Stadium, also played an important role in the outcome of the championship.
+The journalistic information from reports of Olympiacos, who insisted that he had agreed with Sokratis Kokkalis for his move to the club of Piraeus in the following summer.
+Initially those rumors sounded like a joke on the side of AEK, however the more the Bosnian-Greek manager did not deny them, the greater the anxiety and insecurity within the club was growing and the whole story affected the competitive part.
+At the same time, a big part of the issue was caused by the eccentric announcements of Trochanas, whose behavior in general was later invoked by Bajević for his eventual departure.
+The 1–0 defeat at the hands of Panathinaikos on 10 April at the Olympic Stadium played an important role in the outcome of the championship, as well.

-In the UEFA Cup Winners' Cup, the team after defeating Sion in the first round they were eliminated by Borussia Mönchengladbach in the second round.

 The fantastic football that AEK played this season was rewarded by winning the Cup.
-A conquest that left no room for doubt, since the "yellow-blacks" after qualifying as first in their group, they eliminated with relative ease at knock-out stage Iraklis and both their rivals, Olympiacos and Panathinaikos in the quarter-finals and semi-finals, respcetivelly.
+A conquest that left no room for doubt, since the "yellow-blacks" after qualifying as first in their group, they eliminated with relative ease at knock-out stage Iraklis and both their rivals, Olympiacos and Panathinaikos in the quarter-finals and semi-finals, respectively.
 In the final AEK scored a record of 7 goals against Apollon Athens, winning by 7–1, despite the dismissal of Batista at the 52nd minute.

 In the end, AEK lost the championship, but the football they played during the season remained not only in the history of the club, but of Greek football in general.
-All the players who usually made up the starting line-up stood out.
-Perhaps a little above, was Vasilios Tsiartas, who emerged as the team's and the league's top scorer with 26 goals.
-Furthermore, Kostis, Ketsbaia and Batista also scored a double-digit number of goals.
+All the players who usually made up the starting line-up stood out, with Vasilios Tsiartas finishing as the league's top scorer with 26 goals, with Christos Kostis, Temur Ketsbaia and Batista also scoring a double-digit number of goals.